jurassicplayer/OTLN-Calibre-Metadata/README.md

 # OTLN-Calibre-Metadata
 Curated calibre metadata for OTLN, going through the suffering so you don't have to.

+### Installation
+WARNING: This isn't strenuously tested or anything.
+Safest route is to use a new library.
+Use Calibre Library => Library Maintenance => Library Metadata Backup Status => Queue all books for backup.
+Backup your files some place safe.
+These instructions will move files from the ToSort folders to the target Calibre Library (which isn't great, but I haven't exactly looked at what options RomVault has for just copying...if it has them)
+- Make a new Calibre Library folder
+- Get a ROM manager (these instructions will use RomVault)
+- Add OTLN_metadata.dat to your DatRoot folder
+- Go to Settings => Directory Settings
+    - Change the Dir Location to point to your new Calibre Library folder
+    - Change Archive Type to `File`
+    - Press the `Apply` button and then `Done`
+- Click `Add ToSort` and select the `OTLN-Calibre-Metadata/Calibre Library` folder
+- Click `Add ToSort` and select the OTLN folder where all your light novels (this folder better be somewhere that isn't your Calibre Library)
+- Click `Update DATs`, then `Scan ROMs`, then `Find Fixes`, then `Fix ROMs`
+- Open Calibre and switch to your new Calibre Library
+- Navigate to Calibre Library => Library Maintenance => Restore database
+- Theoretically you should now have the same setup as me (sans covers for the time being).

 ### FAQ
 - Why split the metadata into .opf files?
     - I wouldn't be able to distribute anything if I were to embed them, and keeping the unaltered original files is nice for validity checks.